 RHODE ISLAND COURSE at NEWPORT

 The Rhode Island Course at Newport is a week-long retreat for children and adults to expand their love of sacred music while enjoying southern New England's coastal scenery and historic architecture.
-Under the direction of Walden Moore, services will be sung in the beautiful Gothic revival chapel at St. George's School and historic Grace Church in Providence.
+Services will be sung in the beautiful Gothic revival chapel at St. George's School and historic Grace Church in Providence.
 The course offers additional workshops in conducting, composition, handbells, and vocal technique.
 Morning Prayer and Compline bookend each day's activities.
-Social outings will include a trip to the beach, a banquet at Belcourt of Newport, and a tour of the First Baptist Church in America.
 This promises to be a memorable week of making beautiful music and forging new friendships.

 - Participants: Boys and girls, age 9-18; adults; organ scholars age 16-25

 - Residential Venue: Salve Regina University, Newport, R.I.

 - Concerts/Services Venues: St. George's School Chapel; Grace Church, Providence, R.I.; St. Joseph's Parish, Newport

 - Course Fees: $625 for registrations received by April 1, 2017; $650 for registrations received after April 1, 2017.
 RSCM members receive a $25 discount